zackwang0821/OBS_Date_Check/README.md

 # OBS_Date_Check
+1. For specified Excel file/format only.
-1. Please refer to "packages.config" and install related package before build.
+2. Please refer to "packages.config" and install related package before build.
-2. Check the date of updating status for OBS.
-For specified Excel file/format only.
+3. Check the date of updating status for OBS.